VinodKumarLogan/Aurora/README.md

-	(iv)  Open VMWare Player (Turn off automatic updates) and create a new virtual machine with the name "Aurora" having a minimum of 2GB RAM and 40GB secondary memory and choose the Ubuntu Server12.04 LTS iso file and let the installation complete.
+	(iv)  Open VMWare Player (Turn off automatic updates) and create a new virtual machine with the name "Aurora" having a minimum of 2GB RAM and 40GB secondary memory and choose the Ubuntu Server12.04 LTS iso file and let the installation complete.Let the username and password be "aurora".

 	(v)   Close the newly created virtual machine after the installation is complete.